Giuseppe Penone

-Giuseppe Penone (born 3 April 1947, Garessio) is an Italian artist and sculptor, known for his large-scale sculptures of trees that are interested in the link between man and the natural world.
+Giuseppe Penone (born 3 April 1947, Garessio) is an Italian artist and sculptor, known for his large-scale sculptures of trees.
+He is interested in the link between man and the natural world.
 His early work is often associated with the Arte povera movement.
 In 2014, Penone was awarded the prestigious Praemium Imperiale award.
 He currently lives and works in Turin, Italy.

 Early life and education

-Giuseppe Penone was born on April 3, 1947 in Garessio, Italy.
+Giuseppe Penone was born on April 3, 1947, in Garessio, Italy.
 In 1970, he graduated from the Accademia Albertina in Turin, Italy, where he studied sculpture.

 Works

 Penone's sculptures, installations, and drawings are distinguished by his emphasis on process and his use of natural materials, such as clay, stone, metal, and wood.
 His work strives to assimilate the natural word with his artistic practice, unifying art and nature.
 More specifically the tree, a living organism which closely resembles a human figure, is a recurring element in Penone's oeuvre.
 Penone created his first Albero ("Tree") sculpture in 1969, a series which continues to the present.
 Since this time, his practice has continued to explore and investigate the natural world and the poetic relationship between man and nature, artistic process and natural process.